 This is a multi-use spray, I'm describing, I'm sure you have figured out by now.
 Lavender Spray also makes a wonderful way to clean off your yoga mat safely.

 Have a tension headache?
 Lavender essential oil is an extremely effective and natural way to help it go away fast.
 Just use a drop or two on your temples and behind your ears.

 Just use it the same way as you would for the tension headaches.
 If you want to make it extra powerful, just create a roller ball with 10 drops Lavender essential oil and 5 to 10 drops Ginger essential oil, and you have nausea control!

-There is clinical evidence that diffusing or using Lavender essential oil on the chest and neck may help improve blood sugar and the effects of diabetes.
+There is clinical evidence that diffusing or using Lavender essential oil on the chest and neck may help improve blood sugar and the help the effects of diabetes.

 10) Improves Mood

 Studies also show that using Lavender essential oil improves mood dramatically.
 Even people suffering from PTSD and high levels of stress have shown to be benefited by using Lavender essential oil.
 (See sources below) Try diffusing it for 30 minutes several times a day, and see if it makes you happier!